 School admissions

-This fact sheet is aimed primarily at parents whose child has not been offered a place at their preferred school and who may be considering making a complaint to the Ombudsman.
+This fact sheet is aimed primarily at parents and carers of children who have not been offered a place at their preferred school and who may be considering making a complaint to the Ombudsman.
 (If your concerns are about infant class size, see our fact sheet on infant class size appeals).

 My child did not get a place at the school we applied to.
 Can I complain to the Ombudsman?

 In some cases, yes.
-The Ombudsman is not another level of appeal and cannot question decisions if they were taken properly by the admissions authority (the body making the decision on a place) or the appeal panel.
+The Ombudsman is not another level of appeal and cannot question decisions if they were taken properly by the admissions authority (the body making the decision whether to offer a place) or the appeal panel.

 The Ombudsman can consider your complaint if you think that a place at a school was refused because of a mistake by the admissions authority, or if your appeal was handled incorrectly.